-Security of the Quantum Authentication Scheme After the encoding, an adversary can try to tamper with the information as she likes, but without knowledge of (x, k) = K.
+Security of the Quantum Authentication Scheme

+After the encoding, an adversary can try to tamper with the information as she likes, but without knowledge of (x, k) = K.

-Finally the receiver takes as input the system $\rho'$ , and tries to return to the encoded state based on k,x.
-We will apply definitions 1 and 2 of [3], and say that the receiver's output lies in a Hilbert space $M \otimes V$ , where M has a size of m qubits (the size of the original state) and V is a Hilbert space of dimension 2, with basis states $|ac\rangle$ , $|re\rangle$ .
+Finally the receiver takes as input the system ρ' , and tries to return to the encoded state based on k, x.
+We will apply definitions 1 and 2 of [BCGST02], and say that the receiver's output lies in a Hilbert space $M \otimes V$, where M has a size of m qubits (the size of the original state) and V is a Hilbert space of dimension 2, with basis states $|ACC\rangle$, $|REJ\rangle$.
 Define projectors

-Lemma 2.1.
-In expectation over k and x, for any encoded state and for any action taken by the adversary, the receiver's output has exponentially good fidelity to the space spanned by $P_1^{|\psi\rangle}$ .
-If the adversary did not change the authenticated state the output will be the original state tensored with $|ac\rangle$ .
+Lemma 3.1.
+With exponentially good probability (that is probability exponentially close to one) on k and x, for any encoded state and for any action taken by the adversary, the receiver's output has exponentially good fidelity to the space spanned by $P_1^{|\psi\rangle_2}$.
+If the adversary did not change the authenticated state the output will be the original state tensored with $|ACC\rangle$.

-The proof of the lemma appears in the final version.
+The proof of this lemma appears in appendix A.

 Actually, this security definition is not quite sufficient for our purposes, since we need the authentication to remain secure in a variety of contexts.
-We adopt the Universally Composable definition of [18] with a TTP: That is, the sender passes the state to the TTP.
-The adversary then gets to decide whether the TTP gives the correct state to the receiver, or instead the state $|re\rangle$ .
-Hayden et al. [18] show that the class of QAS described in [3], including the code above, remain secure with respect to this stronger definition.
+We can adopt the Universally Composable definition of [HLM] with a TTP: That is, the sender passes the state to the TTP.
+The adversary then gets to decide whether the TTP gives the correct state to the receiver, or instead the state $|REJ\rangle$.
+Luckily, [HLM] show that the class of QAS described in [BCGST02] remain secure with respect to this stronger definition3.

-We also need the authentication scheme to remain secure when it is applied to many states authenticated with the same k but different x's.
+We also need for the authentication scheme to remain secure when it is applied to many states authenticated with the same k but different x's.
 The proof is essentially the same: we can treat the combined system as a single large authentication scheme which fails if even one of the states fails the authentication test.
 It is again sufficient to consider attacks where the adversary applies a Pauli matrix, and the argument above shows that she is likely to be caught if she attacks even a single state in this way.